emariors/emariors/README.md

 - 👋 Hi, I’m Mario (@emariors).
-- 👀 I’m interested in world of programming.
+- 👀 I’m interested in world of electronic and programming.
-- 🌱 I’m currently learning the basics of programming and lenguages like Python, Go (Golang), HTML5 and CSS3.
+- 🌱 I’m currently studying a superior grade of Electronic Maintenance.
-- 💞️ I’m looking to collaborate in diversity of both web and video game projects.
+- 💞️ I’m looking to collaborate in diversity projects.
 - 📫 You can reach me on my LinkedIn profile located in my GitHub profile.

 <!---